LGBTQ people in prison: Physical and sexual abuse

 According to Amnesty International, globally, LGBT prisoners and those perceived to be LGBT, are at risk of torture, ill-treatment and violence from other inmates as well as prison officials.
 Amnesty International cites numerous cases internationally where LGBT inmates are known to have been abused or murdered by prison officials or fellow inmates.

-Statistics show that 59% of transgender women in male prisons had been sexually assaulted while incarcerated compared to the 4% of the male-identified population.
+A 2007 report by the Center for Evidence-Based Corrections at the University of California, Irvine found that 59% of a purposive sample of transgender people in one prison in California had been sexually assaulted while incarcerated, compared to 4.4% of a randomized sample of male prisoners from six California prisons.
 Transgender women in male prisons also deal with the risk of forced prostitution by both prison staff and other prisoners.
 Forced prostitution can occur when a correction officer brings a transgender woman to the cell of a male inmate and locks them in so that the male inmate can rape her.
 The male inmate will then pay the correction officer in some way and sometimes the correction officer will give the woman a portion of the payment.

 "[P]risoners fitting any part of the following description are more likely to be targeted: young, small in size, physically weak, gay, first offender, possessing "feminine" characteristics such as long hair or a high voice; being unassertive, unaggressive, shy, intellectual, not street-smart, or "passive"; or having been convicted of a sexual offense against a minor.
 Prisoners with any one of these characteristics typically face an increased risk of sexual abuse, while prisoners with several overlapping characteristics are much more likely than other prisoners to be targeted for abuse."